edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

   :::tip

-  If you want to look at and interact with the created virtual machines, run
+  If you want to look at and interact with the created virtual machines manually, run

   ```shell-session
   virsh -c qemu+tcp://localhost:16599/system